Skip to main content

 What does the ArcGIS GeoAI Toolbox actually do?+

 The GeoAI Toolbox is a geoprocessing toolbox inside ArcGIS Pro that trains and runs AI models on geospatial and tabular data.
-It is organized into four toolsets: Feature and Tabular Analysis, Imagery AI, Text Analysis, and Time Series AI.
+It contains over 30 tools organized into four toolsets: Feature and Tabular Analysis, Imagery AI, Text Analysis, and Time Series AI.
 These toolsets cover classification, regression, object detection, pixel classification, natural language processing, entity extraction, and forecasting on space-time cubes.
-The tools use both classical machine learning and modern deep learning techniques integrated directly with GIS layers.
+The toolbox supports more than 50 deep learning architectures including U-Net, Mask R-CNN, FasterRCNN, DeepLabV3, and transformer-based models, using both classical machine learning and modern deep learning techniques integrated directly with GIS layers.

 How much does it cost to use the GeoAI Toolbox?+

 The toolbox itself is included with ArcGIS Pro, so the cost is essentially the cost of an ArcGIS Pro license.
-A Basic named user subscription starts at around $700 per year, with Standard and Advanced tiers costing more and unlocking additional geoprocessing capabilities.
-Some advanced deep learning tools may also require specific extensions like the Image Analyst extension.
+A Basic named user subscription starts at approximately $700 per year.
+Standard licenses run approximately $1,400 per year, and Advanced licenses approximately $2,200 per year.
+The Image Analyst extension, required for most deep learning imagery tools, adds approximately $1,400 per year.
 Enterprise and academic institutions often have site licenses that include access at no additional per-seat cost.
+All prices are Esri list prices and may vary by region and agreement.

 Do I need to install anything extra beyond ArcGIS Pro?+